- Home ›

 Southwestern College has been about “consciousness” since the day it opened its doors in 1979 as Quimby College.
 As time passes, we constantly become aware of new dimensions of consciousness and how to use it to fulfill our responsibilities to the planet.

-About ten years ago, college leaders made a commitment to ‘walk their talk,’ not only in the academic arena, but also in relationship to the environment.
-The leaders decided to plan a green and sustainable future for the college.
+Several years ago, college leaders made a commitment to ‘walk their talk,’ not only in the academic arena, but also in relationship to the environment.
+The leaders planned a green and sustainable future for the college.
 The foremost “green”-oriented architectural firm in Santa Fe was hired to draw up plans for the college’s future growth.
 Then after years of saving, and receiving donations from ecologically-minded supporters, the College was ready to build a new Art Therapy Complex in 2009, without borrowing money, which is unheard of these days.

 In addition, we have an active recycling initiative on campus and we are working to move any printed materials to electronic versions for student use, to foster an awareness of the high ecological cost of printing everything on paper.